"Laverne & Shirley" actor Eddie Mekka has died at age 69 - ExBulletin

 “Laverne & Shirley” actor Eddie Mekka has died at age 69

-Tony-nominated actor Eddie Mekka best known for his role as Carmine “The Big Ragu” Ragusa from “Laverne & Shirley” has passed away.
+Eddie Mekka, actor best known for playing Carmine “The Big Ragoo” Ragusa onLaverne & Shirley, is dead.
 He was 69 years old.

-The television veteran and stage actor was confirmed dead on Thursday via his official Facebook fan page.
-No cause of death has yet been revealed.
+Mekka’s death was confirmed at TMZ by his brother, Warren Mekjian.
+The outlet reported: “Eddie was found dead at his home in Newhall, Calif.
+On Saturday.
+We are told that friends and neighbors got worried when they hadn’t heard from him for a few days and called the cops to go see him.
+Warren tells us that Eddie had recently been hospitalized with blood clots and could barely walk… there was no indication that his death was suspicious or that there had been any foul play.

-“It is with deep regret that we share with you the passing of our beloved Eddie Mekka.
-Eddie passed away peacefully in his home in Newhall, California on Saturday, November 27, 2021,” the the ad reads.
-“He was 69 years old.
-At this time, we are calling for all media requests to be upheld during the time of mourning and grieving for her family.
-We invite you to share your memories of Eddie and your condolences to his family on this fan page.
-Rest in peace Eddie. “
+Mekka played Carmine “The Big Ragoo” Ragusa for 150 episodes onLaverne & Shirley,which aired on ABC from 1976 to 1983 for eight seasons.
+Mekka’s other actor credits understandThe boat of love,Fantasy Island, a league apart(which was led byLaverne & Shirleyco-starring Penny Marshall),It’s always nice in Philadelphia and more.

 Sources